RazrFalcon/svgcleaner/CONTRIBUTING.md

 ## Broken image

-If you found that *svgcleaner* broke your image, firstly open them (original and cleaned) in Google Chrome, since it has a very good support of the SVG, unlike many other applications.
+If you found that *svgcleaner* broke your image, firstly open them (original and cleaned) in Google Chrome, since it has very good support of the SVG spec, unlike many other applications.

-- If images are still renders differently - then they probably broken.
+- If images still render differently - then they are probably broken.
 Create an issue on GitHub with your image attached to it.
 - If images are rendered the same - then there are some problems with your rendering application/editor.
 Such cases are not treated as errors, but you still can open an issue.

-## Performace
+## Performance

 Note that actual cleaning takes less than 30% of the execution time.
-Other 70% is spent on parsing and saving.
-So you should start from there.
+The other 70% is spent on parsing and saving.
+So, if you're investigating performance issues, you should start there.

 ## Other